 These points (and a few others) should normally work under any conditions, though you are more likely to succeed with a pre-emptive strike than in an all out fight.

 Whilst I believe that pressure points are valuable and have there place, they should not be treated as a short cut, or as a replacement for perfecting your technique.
 Whilst most people recognise that technique may only be 50% efficient when under pressure, 50% of a good technique is still much better than 50% of a bad technique.
 If you are not able to get in a pre-emptive strike, you may find yourself having to simply hit your assailant as hard as you can, wherever you can, until a good target becomes available.
 By then however, you may be too adrenalised to spot the opening, because a side effect of adrenalin is that blood goes from your brain to your muscles, slowing up your thought process.

 Even if you are lucky enough to get in a good pre-emptive strike, that strike will need to fast and hard, which brings us back to good technique.

 Russell Stutely is recognised as Europe’s number one leading expert on pressure point fighting.
 I recall one of his newsletters where people had been writing in asking him why he spends so much time doing pressure points.
 However, his response was that he only does a small amount of training on pressure points, with most of his personal training being basics and power development.
-When you look at Russell’s franchise training program, he deals with balance points, power generation and other aspects before he starts on pressure points.
 So if Europe’s number one expert on pressure points does not take short cuts and neglect his basics, neither should we.